Marble Hill, Manhattan

-The area of Marble Hill became a Dutch colonial settlement in 1646.
+The area later known as Marble Hill became a Dutch colonial settlement in 1646.
 It served as a crossing point to the mainland when the colonial British had the King's Bridge constructed in 1693 to span the Spuyten Duyvil Creek.
-It gained its current name in 1891 from the Tuckahoe marble deposits discovered underneath the neighborhood.

-Marble Hill was once the northernmost tip of the island of Manhattan.
-The Spuyten Duyvil Creek flowed around the neighborhood to the north, separating Marble Hill from the Bronx, and by extension, the North American mainland.
-Marble Hill became an island in 1817, when two small streams were dug up to form a narrow canal.
-The waterway ran from the Spuyten Duyvil Creek to the Harlem River.
+It gained its name in 1891 from the Inwood marble deposits discovered underneath the neighborhood.
+At one time, Marble Hill was part of the island of Manhattan.
+The neighborhood became a separate island in 1817 when two small streams were dug up to form a narrow canal that separated Marble Hill from the rest of Manhattan.
+In 1895, the canal was expanded and became the Harlem River Ship Canal.
+Marble Hill remained an island until it was physically connected to the Bronx by land reclamation in 1913.